NatPDeveloper/eos-permission-viewer/README.md

 ### Project steps: ###

 1. basic html / routes - **DONE**
-2. add API / render basic ui
+2. add API logic - **DONE**
-3. stylegit stat
+3. render ui with API response
+4. style

 ### How to Use When Completed: ###